windytan/redsea/README.md

 ### Decoding MPX from a file or via sound card

 It's easy to decode audio files containing a demodulated FM carrier.
-Note that the file must have around 128k samples per second or more.
+Note that the file must have around 128k samples per second or more; 171k will work fastest.

     $ redsea -f multiplex.wav